erfan-khadem/resume/modules_en/projects.typ

   date: [2023],
   location: [Github],
   description: list(
-    [Implemented in go with the user management componenet written in python.], [Has been used successfully for bypassing GFW restrictions in Iran and bringing internet freedom to the citizens.], [Integrated in hiddify's excellent GFW bypass solution.], )
+    [Implemented in go with the user management component written in python.], [Has been used successfully for bypassing GFW restrictions in Iran and bringing internet freedom to the citizens.], [Integrated in hiddify's excellent GFW bypass solution.], )